kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 First, since the exported module is a singleton, it means that if a test stubs the `_client` property, it will remain stubbed across all other places that have been required.
 You should be really careful to reset the stubbed version so other test files can function properly.

 Second, it exposes public properties, which makes it dangerous for consumers.
+People will try to be smart and alter it.

 ## Dependency injection